If you do not see an answer to your question, please send us an email at email@example.com

 An electronic tracking template will be provided to all mentors and mentees for logging mentoring hours.
 Each paired mentor-mentee will be asked to submit their tracking forms for verification at the mid-point mark and at the end of the Program.

 Q. If my mentoring hours go over the 24 hours, can I claim more than 24 PDUs?

-A. Only a total of 24 mentoring hours can be claimed as part of the 1:1 mentoring relationship.
+A. Only a total of 24 mentoring hours can be claimed as part of the allotted 1:1 contact (mentoring) time.
 If more than 24 hours are spent, still only 24 PDUs can be claimed for that portion of the Program.

 Q. If I become a CCMP during the Mentoring Program, will I be eligible for PDUs?